Brought to you by Project Performance International (PPI)

-Systems engineering can be thought of as the problem-independent, and solution technology-independent, principles and methods related to the successful engineering of systems to meet requirements and maximize value delivered to stakeholders in accordance with their values.
+Systems engineering can be thought of as the problem-independent and solution-technology-independent principles and methods related to the successful engineering of systems that meet requirements and maximize value delivered in accordance with the values of the stakeholders.

 The newsletter presents in-depth coverage of the month's news in systems engineering and directly related fields, plus limited information on PPI's activities and events.
 Please forward this e-mail to friends and colleagues who you think would be interested.